 While walking the streets of Canada’s most famous cities, you’ll be greeted by a variety of stunning architecturally designed buildings that are unique to the country.
 While some are the representation of international styles, many are a unique representation of Canada’s personality.

-Below we’ve grouped some buildings that represent Canadian architecture at its finest for you to admire.
+Here at Precondo, we’ve decided to group some buildings that represent Canadian architecture at its finest for you to admire.

 1. Atwater Market